41rumble/ai-agent-tracker/README.md

 ## Search Capabilities

-The application supports two methods for searching the web:
+The application supports three methods for searching the web, with automatic fallback:

+### OpenAI Assistants API (Recommended)

+If you have access to OpenAI's Assistants API, you can enable this feature by setting `ENABLE_OPENAI_ASSISTANTS=true` in your `.env` file.
+This provides:

+- Dedicated AI assistants for each project
+- Persistent threads for ongoing conversations
+- Built-in web search capabilities
+- Advanced reasoning and analysis of search results
+- Automatic categorization and relevance scoring
+- Focus on recent content from the past 3 months

-### OpenAI Web Search (Recommended)
+### OpenAI Web Search (Alternative)

-If you have access to OpenAI's `gpt-4o-search-preview` model, you can enable this feature by setting `ENABLE_OPENAI_WEB_SEARCH=true` in your `.env` file.
+If you have access to OpenAI's `gpt-4o-search-preview` model but not the Assistants API, you can enable this feature by setting `ENABLE_OPENAI_WEB_SEARCH=true` in your `.env` file.
 This provides:

 - Real-time web search results from the internet
 - Automatic citation of sources